The Sphinx

 (Some children may want to keep working with sphinx shapes.
 You can find more sphinx shapes puzzles at the Mathematics Centre of Australia.)

-VI/ Closing circle
+VII/ Closing circle

 Before leaving, have the children stand in a circle.
-Rather than hold hands, try having the children gently touch toes with their neighbors on either side.

 When the children are in a circle, ask them what they did today, and prompt them with questions and answers, e.g.: “What happened in the story we heard today?
 What did Demeter do, and why? etc.” You’re not trying to put any one child on the spot, but rather drawing on the wisdom of the group as a whole.
 If any parents have come to pick up their children, invite them to join the circle (so they can know what it is their children learned about this week).

-Go out into the world in peace
+Go out into the world in peace,

-Be of good courage
+Be of good courage,

-Hold fast to what is good
+Hold fast to what is good,

-Return no one evil for evil
+Return to no one evil for evil.

 Strengthen the fainthearted

-Help the suffering
+Help the suffering;

-Honor all beings.
+Love all living beings.

 Then before you all go, tell the children how you enjoyed seeing them (assuming that’s true), and that you look forward to seeing them again next week.